-Robert E. Moffit is a senior fellow in Domestic Policy Studies at The Heritage Foundation.
+Robert E. Moffit is a Senior Research Fellow in the Center for Health and Welfare Policy at The Heritage Foundation.

 Moffit long has specialized in health care and entitlement programs, especially Medicare.
 He brings to the reform effort his government experience as a senior official of the U.S. Department of Health and Human Services (HHS) and the Office of Personnel Management (OPM) during the Reagan administration.